mvboeke/boeke-blog/posts/Switching-from-Trello-to-Clubhouse-not-Jira.md

 icon: random
 ---

 I’ve used a bunch of different agile project management tools throughout my career, and all are a pain in some way.
 Developers I’ve worked with are usually skeptical of project management tools, so I’m happy to work with whatever my team will actually use.
 That means I've been using Trello for quite some time.
 It's simple, fast, and provides just enough structure to organize a weekly sprint of work.
-It' also includes lots of good features like attachments for mockups, to-do lists, and integrations with dev tools like GitHub and Slack.
+It also includes lots of good features like attachments for mockups, to-do lists, and integrations with dev tools like GitHub and Slack.

 However, Trello has some limitations, and the more mature your team, product, and process get, the more difficult it can be to deal with those limitations.